AMENDMENTIn July 2021, this chapter was updated throughout.

 8. Direct Payments Can Not be Spent On

-- Employing someone without Disclosure and Barring Service and CPR checks or references, or someone subject to a drug or alcohol treatment requirement, youth rehabilitation order or released on licence;
+- Employing someone without a Disclosure and Barring Service check, or someone subject to a drug or alcohol treatment requirement, youth rehabilitation order or released on licence;

 9. What are the Benefits of Direct Payments?